tsattler/visuallocalizationbenchmark/local_feature_evaluation/README.md

 Moreover, they are supposed to be saved alongside their corresponding images with an extension corresponding to the `method_name` (e.g. if `method_name = d2-net` the features for the image `/local/aachen/images/images_upright/db/1000.jpg` should be in the file `/local/aachen/images/images_upright/db/1000.jpg.d2-net`).

+**Important information**: In order to work, our script requires that the local features are extracted at the **original image resolutions**.
+If you downscale the images before feature extraction, you will need to scale the keypoint positions to the original resolutions. **Otherwise, the camera pose estimation stage will fail**.

 ### Citing

 If you use this code in your project, please cite the following paper: